SyneRBI/SIRF-SuperBuild/INSTALL.md

 1. Make sure you have enough free disk-space on your laptop (~10GB for installation).

 2. Install VirtualBox, our [Download page](http://www.ccppetmr.ac.uk/downloads) specifies the recommended version.
+(If it is older than the current default download from VB, you can [get an older version here](https://www.virtualbox.org/wiki/Download_Old_Builds)).
 Please note that this will require administrator permissions on your computer.
 You do not need to install the Oracle extensions to VirtualBox, although it might come in handy for USB support.
 Although other Virtual Machine software might work, we have not tried this and will not be able to help to get this going.
   Some extra pointers if you experience problems with installing VirtualBox